Gosford Park: Casting

 In Gosford Park, as in many of his other films, Altman had a list of actors he intended to appear in the film before it was cast formally.
 The film's casting director was Mary Selway, whom producer David Levy described as knowing many British actors.
 Very few actors who were offered parts did not end up in the film.
 Jude Law dropped out of the production just before the shoot began, and he was replaced by Ryan Phillippe.
 Kenneth Branagh and Robert Bathurst were both tied down by scheduling conflicts.
 Alan Rickman, Joely Richardson and Judi Dench were also considered for roles in the film.
-The cast is notable for featuring two knights (Michael Gambon and Derek Jacobi) and two dames (Maggie Smith and Eileen Atkins).
-Three other members of the cast (Alan Bates, Helen Mirren and Kristin Scott Thomas) were later elevated to that status.
+The cast is notable for featuring two knights (Michael Gambon and Derek Jacobi) and two dames (Eileen Atkins and Maggie Smith).
+Alan Bates and Stephen Fry would later be knighted and Helen Mirren and Kristin Scott Thomas made dames.

 Filming and editing

-Filming was conducted at Wrotham Park for the exteriors, staircase, dining room and drawing room, and Syon House for the upstairs bedrooms.
+Filming was conducted at Wrotham Park, a country house to the north of London, for the exteriors, staircase, dining room and drawing room, and Syon House in west London for the upstairs bedrooms.
 The opening sequence outside Lady Trentham's home was shot at Hall Barn, near Beaconsfield, Buckinghamshire, whose grounds were also used as the scene for lunch after the shoot.
 Sound stages were built to film the scenes of the manor's downstairs area.
 Shepperton Studios was used for off-location filming.
+Filming began on 19 March 2001.
+During production, Stephen Frears acted as a standby director, ready to replace Altman in case he was incapacitated, so that the film would receive insurance.

 The film was shot with two cameras, both moving perpetually in opposite directions.
 The cameras pointed toward no specific area, intended to cause the audience to move their eyes throughout the scene.
 Altman notes that most of the film's cast had experience in theatre and in film, meaning they had acted in situations where the view of the audience is not on one specific actor, and each audience member sees a slightly different image of the players on stage.
 Richard E. Grant commented that having two cameras moving at any one time meant that none of the actors knew when the cameras were focused on them.
 As a result, the actors had to stay "completely in character, completely in the moment, and interact with everybody in a way that felt as close to real life as you could possibly conjure up."
 Andrew Dunn, the film's cinematographer, appreciated the co-operative nature of Gosford Park's filming process.
 He shot the film on Kodak Vision Expression 500T film stock generally with two Panavision cameras, using lighting ranging from relatively dim candles to bright hydrargyrum medium-arc iodide lamps.
 Editor Tim Squyres described the editing process on Gosford Park as an unusual one, as the dual cameras used were generally located in the same areas when filming, instead of the more standard method of setting up a scene directly.